nsidc/sipn-reanalysis-ingest/doc/development.md

 * Settle on a consistent logging mechanism.
 * Handle months with 31 days; for some reason the last file of a CFSR 5-day window can contain 6 days???
+* Create constant for grid dimensions (517, 511) and replace all magic numbers.